cosmos/vega-test/README.md

 # Cosmos-Hub Vega  Upgrade Test Instruction

-This document describes the  procedures to test cosmoshub vega upgrade locally.
+This document describes the  procedures to test cosmoshub Vega upgrade locally.
 This upgrade will bring the new release of Cosmos-SDK v0.44.0 and IBC 1.0-RC6 into gaia.

 ## Version